zoroksana/rails-timeline-api/README.md

 ## Browser demo

 - `/` lets you create users
-- `/timeline` lets you create posts, upload an attachment from your computer, and like posts
+- `/timeline` lets you create posts, upload an attachment from your computer, browse posts, paginate the list, and sort by newest or oldest
-- `/timeline/:id` shows a single post and lets you add comments
+- `/timeline/:id` shows a single post and lets you update or delete your own post, like the post, add comments, and like comments

 The browser flow uses a selected user from the UI so manual testing is easy without setting request headers by hand.

-Post likes in the browser demo use a small Turbo JS enhancement, so the like button and counter update without a full page reload.
+Post likes on the single-post page use a small Turbo JS enhancement, so the like button and counter update without a full page reload.

 ## API overview